Skip to main content

 The placement has had a big impact on Lleyton’s communication and confidence.
 “You’ve got to communicate a lot in construction,” he says.
 “Being around a lot of people and talking to people has really helped my communication skills.”

-He’s also trusted with practical tasks, like checking areas of the site and reporting anything that needs attention.
-“Sometimes I’m asked to go and check on the site and report if I see anything done wrong.
+He is trusted to carry out practical checks and report issues: “Sometimes I’m asked to go and check on the site and report if I see anything done wrong.
 It’s nice to be trusted like that.”

 Connecting College Learning With Real‑World Practice

-For Lleyton, the balance between classroom learning and industry experience is what sets T Levels apart.
-At college, he studies detailed technical content, including the more challenging elements.
-“We do quite complex maths as part of the course,” he says, which directly supports the planning and measurement tasks he handles on site.
+For Lleyton, the combination of theory at college and hands‑on experience on site is what makes the T Level so valuable.
+At college, he studies detailed technical content — including some challenging maths — which directly supports the planning and measurement tasks he completes on site.

-He believes the two environments complement each other: “There are some things I learn in class that I won’t learn on site, and other things you learn on site that you won’t learn in the classroom.
+He explains: “There are some things I learn in class that I won’t learn on site, and other things you learn on site that you won’t learn in the classroom.
 That’s why it’s good to be able to do both.”

 New Technical Skills and Hands‑On Experience

-Through his placement, Lleyton has developed practical construction knowledge that would be difficult to gain in a classroom alone.
+Through his placement, Lleyton has gained skills that go far beyond the classroom.
 “I can do quite a few new things on site now,” he says.
-He has also learned to use important digital tools like AutoCAD and OpenSpace, skills that will support future study or employment.
+He has also learned to use industry‑standard digital tools such as AutoCAD and OpenSpace, which will support his future studies or employment in the construction sector.

 Preparing for Future Progression

-The T Level has helped Lleyton feel ready for his next steps.
+Reflecting on his progress, Lleyton feels ready for the next stage of his career.
 “I feel like I’m now a lot more ready than I would have been without the T Level,” he reflects.
-He’s considering a degree apprenticeship or university, with quantity surveying and project management among his preferred routes.
+He’s considering a degree apprenticeship or university, with quantity surveying and project management as potential pathways.

 Advice for Future T Level Students

-When asked what he would say to someone considering a T Level, Lleyton doesn’t hesitate: “I’d tell them to go for it.
+His message to anyone thinking about a T Level is simple: “I’d tell them to go for it.
 With the work placement you gain a whole lot of insight and experience.
 It can really help you develop into your chosen field.”

 A Unique and Valuable Learning Experience

-Summing up his journey, Lleyton describes his T Level as “a unique but valuable learning experience.”
-His time at Bradford College and his placement with Robertson have given him technical skills, confidence, and clarity about the kind of career he wants to build, proving the strength of T Levels in preparing young people for skilled roles in construction.
+leyton describes his T Level as “a unique but valuable learning experience.”
+His time at Bradford College and his placement with Robertson have helped him build technical skills, confidence, and a clear sense of direction — proving the strength of T Levels in preparing young people for highly skilled careers in construction.

 Click here to find out more about T Levels and the courses we offer.